CDQ (rapper): Career

 CDQ started music professionally in 2008 when he used to be a back-up singer for Da Grin before he started rapping in English language with M.I.
 In 2013, he signed a recording contract with Masterkraft's General Records after winning a rap battle at the weekly Industry Nite in December 2012.
 In 2014, he released his breakthrough single titled "Indomie" which featured vocals from Olamide while the remix of the song featured Davido.
 The Masterkraft-produced song brought CDQ's career to limelight and further earned him two nomination spots at the 2015 Nigeria Entertainment Awards and a nomination in the Best Street-Hop Artist category at The Headies 2015.

 In anticipation of his debut studio album titled Quality, CDQ enlisted the service of Wizkid with whom he released "Nowo E Soke" as a lead single off the album.
 The music video for the song was directed by Unlimited L.A and went on to win the Best Afro Hip Hop Video category at the 2016 edition of the Nigeria Music Video Awards.
 On 16 August 2016, he unveiled the cover art for the album before it was released through General Records on 22 August to positive critical reviews.
 On 11 November 2016, he launched his own record label N.S.N.S, a short-form for No Struggle No Success Entertainment.
 On 1 February 2017, he dropped his first official single under the platform titled ' Say Baba ' which was produced by Jay Pizzle.

 Other works

-The rapper has shocked many as he floats the initiative by giving back to the society.
-He travelled to Kwara State, where he hails from to launch the scheme.

-In 2019, he paid a courtesy visit to the Emir of Ilorin and during the first day of his arrival, he discussed his intentions and plans for secondary school students within the state.

-His 2-day trip was filled with activities as he and his team were well received by the school as the Principal of the school organised a special assembly gathering to receive one of their own.
-The musician gave writing materials and wall clocks to the students.
+Yusuf traveled to Kwara State, to launch an initiative aimed at providing educational materials to secondary school students.
+In 2019, he paid a visit to the Emir of Ilorin during the first day of his visit, where he discussed plans for a program intended to support students in the state’s secondary schools.
+During the two-day visit, he and members of his team attended activities organized by one of the schools.
+The school’s principal arranged a special assembly to receive him.
+At the event, the musician distributed writing materials and wall clocks to students.

-Speaking on the initiative, the musician’s publicist said; “The (CEEI) project is targeted at solving writing materials problems in the state as all the secondary schools in Kwara State will get to benefit from it.”
+According to his publicist, the initiative known as the CEEI project was designed to address shortages of writing materials in schools, with the aim that secondary schools across Kwara State would benefit from the program.